Hweeshin/ICC-DCARN2015/README.md

 Task | Status | Comments
 ------------ | ------------- | -------------
-Basic Movement | Done | Players can walk out of bounds and no collisions with solid objects
+Basic Movement | Done | Players can walk out of bounds.
+Solid objects | Done | Only collision detection, the solid property has not being given Collectible items | Done | NIL